20 Dec Scar Management after Plastic Surgery

 Massage and Moisturising

-Once your incisions have fully healed, usually after 3-4 weeks, Dr. Watts recommends gently massaging your scars.
-Massage helps to soften and desensitise the scar tissue.
+Once your incisions have fully healed, usually after 3-4 weeks, Dr. Watts recommends lightly massaging your scars.
+Massage can help soften and desensitise the scar tissue.
 Use the pads of your fingers and massage in a firm circular motion for 5-10 minutes, 2-3 times per day.
 You can use a moisturising lotion or oil to lubricate the skin during massage.

 In addition to massage, keeping your scars well-moisturised can prevent dryness and irritation that may lead to itching and scar darkening.
 Use a fragrance-free, non-comedogenic moisturiser twice daily.